 - 1. On either side of the fan/heater, drill one 3/4" hole even with the fan/heater unit in a valley on the bin sidewall. - 2.
 Insert the probe through the 3/4" hole. - 3.
-Position the housing so the cord exits the housing horizontally and the tabs fall on the sidewall peaks. - 4.
-Use two (2) self-drilling screws to mount the housing to the bin sidewall. - 5.
-Caulk between the housing and the sidewall to seal the gaps. - IMPORTANT: If the top dry is a 2 fan unit, do not mount the plenum temperature sensor between the 2 fan/heater units.
+Position the housing so the cord exits the housing horizontally, and the tabs fall on the sidewall peaks. - 4.
+Use two self drilling screws to mount the housing to the bin sidewall. - 5.
+Caulk between the housing and the sidewall to seal.